CNES/openbach-extra/apis/README.md

  * Scenario builder: build JSON of Scenarios programmatically
  * Data access: ease retrieval of data from Collector (ElasticSearch & InfluxDB)
+ * Auditorium Scripts: interact with a controller through the command line

 Scenario Builder